Minkowski Spacetime and QED from Ontology of Time: Summary and Conclusion

-Based on the ontology of time, we introduced pure variables, which are defined exclusively by the property of variation in time.
-Measurability requires reference to constants.
-Since pure constants are by definition not available on the fundamental level they have to be constructed from dynamics as constants of motion.
 Looking back we can identify pure variables with the components of the Dirac spinor, i.e. with the components of the quantum mechanical wavefunction.
 If we include a density function, then the spinors can be interpreted as ``probability amplitudes''.
+We argued that the separation into a multispinor and a pure phase space density function only works, if $2^N=(2N)^2$ holds, i.e. if the dimension of the Clifford algebra and spinor algebra are the same.
+This was the last missing argument to show that Hamiltonian dynamics has special properties in 4-dimensional phase spaces.

-Main thesis of our gedankenexperiment is the emergence of spacetime through symplectic dynamics: spacetime is an interpretation of dynamics and we showed that the algebraic construction of geometry based on symplices requires matrices that are representations of Clifford algebras.
+One goal of our gedankenexperiment was to demonstrate the emergence of a Minkowski geometry (i.e. spacetime geometry) through symplectic dynamics.
+Spacetime can indeed be a mere interpretation of dynamics if the Lie algebraic construction of geometry based on symplices is isomorphic to the representation of a Clifford algebra.
 Most (if not all) arguments that we used in the derivation are related to specific (algebraic) symmetries.
 Apparently these symmetries are less obvious in the conventional form of the Dirac matrices.
 Furthermore the use of complex numbers in the conventional form of the Dirac theory wrongly suggests that we are in a non-classical domain.
 We have shown that some of the apparent differences between quantum and classical mechanics are of ontological nature and loose much of their significance in the light of the ontology of existence in time.
 Non-classicality is in this scheme neither connected to $\hbar$ or the unit imaginary but to the fact that all quantities of the fundamental level vary at all times and to the consequences thereof.